NBC Insider Exclusive

 But the Nashville, Tennessee native's talent in sketches extends past his range of impersonations, which includes President Joe Biden (also portrayed by Mikey Day), Mitch McConnell, and late basketball broadcaster Bill Walton.
 Johnson has been part of the SNL cast since Season 47.

-Summer of Trump Cold Open
+Trump and Biden Meeting Cold Open

 Colin Jost